ultrabug/py3status/py3status/modules/README.md

                          @author Francois LASSERRE <choiz@me.com>
                          @license GNU GPL http://www.gnu.org/licenses/gpl.html
                          ---
-  counter                Display days/hours/minutes spent and calculated the price of your service for you.

-                         Configuration parameters:
-                             - config_file: file path to store the time already spent and restore it the next session.
-                             - tax  : tax value (1.02 = 2%)
-                             - hour_price : your price per hour

-                         @author Amaury Brisou <py3status AT puzzledge.org>
-                         ---
   dpms                   Activate or deactivate DPMS and screen blanking.

                          This module allows activation and deactivation
                          of DPMS (Display Power Management Signaling)
                          by clicking on 'DPMS' in the status bar.

+                         Configuration parameters:
+                             - format_off: string to display when DPMS is disabled
+                             - format_on: string to display when DPMS is enabled

                          @author Andre Doser <dosera AT tf.uni-freiburg.de>
                          ---
   external_script        Display output of given script.

-                         Display output of any executable script set by script_path Pay attention.
-The output must be one liner, or will break your i3status The script should not have any parameters, but it could work
+                         Display output of any executable script set by 'script_path'.
+                         Pay attention.
+The output must be one liner, or will break your i3status !
+                         The script should not have any parameters, but it could work.

                          Configuration parameters:
                              - cache_timeout : how often we refresh this module in seconds
                              - color         : color of printed text
+                             - format        : see placeholders below
                              - script_path   : script you want to show output of (compulsory)

+                         Format of status string placeholders:
+                             {output} - output of script given by "script_path"

+                         i3status.conf example:

+                         external_script {
+                             color = "#00FF00"
+                             format = "my name is {output}"
+                             script_path = "/usr/bin/whoami"

                          @author frimdo ztracenastopa@centrum.cz
                          ---